-With the overwhelming degree to which the Internet surrounds our everyday lives, it is important as a business owner to know what can and cannot be said (i.e. posted) regarding your business online.
-In other words, can I sue to get that negative review off of Yelp?
-Or what about that irate ex-employee that keeps posting false information to my Facebook page?
+It is 2020 and every business is expected to have an online presence – whether through a website, on Yelp, or on social media.
+It is more important than ever for business owners to know what can and cannot be said (i.e. posted) regarding their business online.
+In other words, can you sue to get that negative review off of Yelp?
+Or what about that irate ex-employee that keeps posting false information to your Facebook page?

 - A false and defamatory statement concerning the plaintiff;